NoobLikesThis/rcm-modded/README.md

 1. Run the script as described above.
 This should open the RCM interface.
 2. Select the cache file or preset you wish to apply.
-3. Select the replacement cache file (if not using a preset).
-4. Click the "Apply" button.
+3. Click the "Apply" button.
-5.  **Crucially:** For changes to take effect in Roblox, you must either:
+4.  **Crucially:** For changes to take effect in Roblox, you must:
-    *   Restart the Roblox client completely.
     *   Leave and rejoin the specific game you are in.

 ## Included Presets